 Rainy days and spring months in Calaveras County mean lush, green hillsides and colorful, open fields filled with countless wildflowers starting to bloom.
 Golden California poppies and purple lupine start making their arrival in mid-March in the westernmost towns like Copperopolis, Valley Springs, and San Andreas and continue through the spring as you climb in elevation.
 Apple blossoms and daffodils pop up here and there in our lower elevation towns like Murphys and historic Mokelumne Hill.
 All kinds of native wildflowers start popping up throughout the foothills from April to May, making any spring month the perfect time to enjoy a colorful weekend road trip to Calaveras County!
 Visit in July or August for our High Sierra wildflowers including Mariposa lilies, lupines, tiger lilies, and more.
 Read on for ways and ideas to get the most flower viewing sites throughout the region.

-Hop in the car and explore some of our favorite backroads and byways.
-In the winding river canyons you’ll see redbud trees, lupine and lilacs coming out.
-In ranch country near Copper and Valley Springs, be on the look out for poppy fields, mustard, and blossoming fruit and nut trees.
+Hop in the car and explore some of Calaveras’ sweetest backroads and byways.
+In the winding river-canyons you will see redbud trees, lupine and lilacs starting to bloom.
+In ranch country near Copperopolis and Valley Springs, be on the lookout for poppy fields, mustard, and blossoming fruit and nut trees.

-Some of our locals favorite rural destinations for lower elevation wildflower sightings from the car are
+Some favorite destinations for lower elevation wildflower sightings from the car are:

 - Jenny Lind’s Milton Rd. (which passes over spectacular Spring Calaveras River views) near the Valley Springs area.